3/31/25

 Let us pray,

-Eucharistic Prayer 5
+Supplementary Eucharistic Prayer 3 (S3)

 The Lord be with you.